Step 1 – Participate in a Virtual Information Session

 Step 2 – TEAS Exam

 All candidates must take the ATI Teas® exam as a requirement for admission.
 Candidates are permitted to test two times for admission consideration.
+Help me register for the TEAS Exam.

 Step 3 – How to Apply